 What to pack to visit Iceland in September

-Even if you aren’t planning on doing a lot of hiking and camping, you still want to pack warm clothes for your trip to Iceland.
+Even if you aren’t planning on hiking and camping, you still want to pack warm clothes for your trip to Iceland.
 An all-weather jacket is always a good idea, as well as a hat, scarf, and gloves.
 If you are going hiking, waterproof pants and footwear are highly recommended.
 And don’t forget your bathing suit for a geothermal dip and of course your camera to record the fantastic time you’ll have!

 Your Friend in Reykjavik can’t wait to show you around in September!

 Now that you’ve decided to visit Iceland in September, what to do next?
 Get in touch with Your Friend in Reykjavik!
 Our walking tours are a fantastic intro to Iceland, and all our guides love sharing their tips and insight on how to enjoy your visit to Reykjavik and Iceland best.
 We can even organize a private walking tour for a more personalized experience.
 Contact us to find out more today!